Fabrizio-Caruso/CROSS-LIB/README.md

 ### The compilers

-Code written in C with Cross-Lib can be compiled by several diffrent cross-compilers and natively on the PC.
+Code written in C with Cross-Lib can be compiled by several different cross-compilers and natively on the PC.

 The tool-chain currently supports: *CC65*, *Z88DK* (*SCCZ80* and *ZSDCC*), *CMOC*, *LCC1802*, *ACK*, *XTC68*, *GCC*, *GCC-Z8K*, *GCC-ATARI-ST*, *GCC-AMIGA*, *GCC-TI*.
 For a more complete list of supported compilers we refer to: